 - The programme objective can be subdivided into three sub-goals:

-- The protection of biodiversity in the area of Palić / Ludaš through the construction of a buffer zone with an integrated cycle path and measures to promote indigenous flora and fauna (bio-manipulation)
+- The protection of biodiversity in the area of Palić/Ludaš through the construction of a green buffer zone with an integrated cycle path and bird watching towers and measures to promote indigenous flora and fauna (bio-manipulation – selective fishing of invasive species)

-- Hygienic disposal and treatment of waste water at cost-effective and socially acceptable prices, including improved nutrient elimination
+- Hygienic disposal and treatment of wastewater at cost-effective and socially acceptable prices, including improved nutrient elimination, through the extension of sewerage network at the village of Palić and refurbishment of the existing Waste Water Treatment Plant in Subotica.

 - renaturation of the lake (and surrounding areas)